 How far can your money go in Taiwan?

-Taiwan is a place of opposites, stuck somewhere between a repressive dictatorship and a full-blown modern economy.
-The way you spend your money can be equally bipolar – living and/or traveling in Taiwan can be about as cheap as backpacking in India and about as expensive as a wild weekend in Western Europe.
+Wondering about the cost of living in Taiwan?
+Understand this first: Taiwan is a place of opposites, stuck somewhere between a repressive dictatorship (a little while ago) and a full-blown modern economy (now).
+The way you spend your money can be equally bipolar – living and/or traveling in Taiwan can be about as cheap as backpacking in Southeast Asia and about as expensive as a wild weekend in Western Europe.

-When planning you can keep a pretty flexible budget as the amount you spend really depends on your taste and the kind of experience you’re looking for.
+When planning your trip to Taiwan you can keep a pretty flexible budget as the amount you spend really depends on your taste and the kind of experience you’re looking for.

 Taiwan’s Currency: The New Taiwan Dollar